sigamani/agentic-rag/README.md

 ## ✅ Why This Works

-This agent handles technical queries like "E4.1 error" and "filter not draining" with grounded, document-scoped responses.
-It integrates prompt safety, source metadata, and hybrid-ready architecture — ideal for scaling into an enterprise-grade troubleshooting assistant.
+This agent handles the very task specific technical queries like "E4.1 error" and "filter not draining" with grounded, document-scoped responses.
+It integrates prompt safety, source metadata, and hybrid-ready architecture.

 ---